libp2p/docs/content/concepts/multiplex/yamux.md

 One way to achieve backpressure is for the receiver to specify an offset to which the sender can send data.
 This offset increases as the receiver consumes the data, allowing the sender to send more data.
-This helps prevent the sender from sending more data than the receiver can handle, leading to buffering and potentially causing the application to crash.
+This helps prevent the sender from sending data faster than the receiver process it.
 This is especially important in applications where the receiver might be slower at processing the data, such as when the receiver is a low-powered device or when the data is complex and requires a lot of processing.